Delicate Arch - night exposure

 Delicate Arch, Arches National Park.
 This NightScape was taken with three artificial lights.
 This photo was taken with the Mamiya 6x7cm camera, using film.
 My more current NightScapes use digital technology that allow me to also include star constellations and the Milky Way (see photo, below).

 How we did it: There were three lights used in this 10-minute time exposure: 1.) two Meggaflash pf300 in a 12-inch polished reflector, coming from camera left; 2.) eight flashes within the arch coming from a Norman 400B portable strobe (firing at the 200 watt-seconds setting), covered with a yellow-gold Rosco gel filter; and 3.)
 40 flashes coming from camera right via a Norman 400B portable strobe (firing at the 200 watt-seconds setting), covered with a red-magenta Rosco gel filter.
 We are rarely able to get more than one or two photographs each evening.
 Flash exposures are pre-calculated (based on distance).
 All flashes are fired during the 10-minuted time exposure (for the sky).
 We typically start the time exposure about one hour after sunset.
 This gives us the color of blue in the sky that we like.
-(Move your cursor over and around the image to see our "Notes".
-Remove your cursor from the image and the annoying notes will go away :)

 For additional information, read this Strobist Magazine article.